Sailowtech/Sailowtech-CTD/README.md

-# Sailowtech Open-CTD - Low-Tech CTD Probe
+# Sailowtech-CTD - Low-Tech CTD Probe
 Welcome on the repository of the Sailowtech CTD Project, an affordable and open-source CTD probe tailored for scientific expeditions.

 ## Why does this project exist?